gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 ..  container:: justify

-    The goal of this tutorial is to use GROMACS and solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
+    The goal of this tutorial is to use GROMACS and solvate a small hydrophilic polymer in a reservoir of water.

 ..  container:: justify

-    An all-atom description is used for both PEG (GROMOS 54A7 force field :cite:`schmid2011definition`) and water
-    (SPC flexible model :cite:`wu2006flexible`).
-    Once the water reservoir is properly
-    equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
-The evolution of the polymer length is measured as a function of time.
+    An all-atom description is used for both polymer and water.
+The polymer is PolyEthylene Glycol (PEG).
+Once the system is properly equilibrated at the desired temperature and pressure, a force is applied to both ends of the polymer.
+The evolution of the polymer length is measured, and the energetics of the system is measured.

+..
+    (GROMOS 54A7 force
+    field :cite:`schmid2011definition`)
+    (SPC flexible model :cite:`wu2006flexible`)

 ..  container:: justify